dave-lang/webmin-docker/README.md

 Docker configuration has been setup to allow easier development.

-This environment has webmin and docker already installed, along with a very basic Ubuntu 18 docker config ready to start in the container (Docker in Docker).
+This environment has Webmin and Docker already installed, along with a very basic Ubuntu 18 docker config ready to start in the container (Docker in Docker).

+The plugin is installed in the Webmin environment via shared folder, changes will appear immediately.

 1. `cd tools`
 2. `docker-compose up -d` to run docker compose as daemon
 3. Open http://localhost:10000 to access the webmin console
+4. Login is `root` + `password`, this can be adjusted in the Dockerfile

+To burn and recreate the environment use `docker-compose down -v`

 Use `docker exec -it webmin_master /bin/bash` to get a SSH console.